 Land South of Milton Interchange

-Over the last 10 years, Glanville has been involved in devising a highway access strategy to help facilitate the development of land to the southeast of Milton Interchange, off the A34 in Oxfordshire.
+For the last 12 years, Glanville has been advising on the highway access strategy to help facilitate the development of land to the southeast of Milton Interchange, off the A34 in Oxfordshire.

 In 2010 we acted for a group of landowners who sought to secure consent for a range of land uses compatible with ‘trunk road services’.
 As part of this work, we helped to secure consent for a new signal controlled junction onto the A4130 to serve the land in question, along with a new loop road that links the junction to the existing BP forecourt.